oshi/oshi/CONTRIBUTING.md

 git config --global user.email "contributor@example.com"
 ```

+Add the changed files to the index using [git add](https://git-scm.com/docs/git-add).
+Most IDEs make this easy for you to do, so you won't need this command line version.
-Writing good commit logs is important.
+Writing [good commit logs](https://chris.beams.io/posts/git-commit/) is important.
 A commit log should describe what changed and why.

 ```
 git add ...
-git commit
+git commit -m "Fixed Foo bug by changing bar"
 ```

-#### Push
+#### Push to your GitHub repository

 ```
 git push origin my-feature-branch